 Social Media Presence

 Almost the whole Chinese Internet population is on Wechat, the biggest messaging app and social media platform in China, with 1.26 billion monthly active users.
-WeChat offers a lot of features that help companies build brand awareness and sell their products in China, such as WeChat Official Accounts, WeChat stores, or WeChat Payment method.
+WeChat offers a lot of features that help companies build brand awareness and sell their products in China, such as WeChat Official Accounts, WeChat stores, or WeChat Payment methods.
 While entering the Chinese market, being on Wechat is a step that you should never omit, if you want to stay in touch with your audience and build trust.

 There are many other platforms that are used by millions of Chinese users every day.
 You can market your products via short articles on Weibo, amazing photos and user recommendations on Little Red Book, short videos on Douyin, and so on.
 The possibilities are endless and we can help you with tailoring the best marketing strategy for your frozen food business.